mrkamel/search_flip/README.md

 ### Other Criteria Methods

-There are so many chainable criteria methods to make your life easier.
+There are even more chainable criteria methods to make your life easier.
 For a full list, checkout the reference docs.

 * `source`